jszenb/almapi/README.md

 This gem is used to handle Alma'a API call.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/almapi`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: